-4) Set the volume control on your receiver to the "00 dB" level.
-If your unit uses a positive number scale for volume instead of a minus-to-plus scale, just watch the meter until it reaches 75 or 85dB (depending on the recommended reference level of 70 or 80dB in the receiver or preamplifier/processor's owner's manual).

-5) Begin by setting the levels of the main, center, and surround speakers one at a time.
-While pointing the meter toward the speaker active with the test tone, set each channel to the same reference level while the SPL meter remains about in the listening position.
-Your goal is to establish an even output level of each speaker from that spot.
+- 3) Set the volume control on your receiver to the "00dB" level.
+If your unit uses a positive number scale for volume instead of a minus-to-plus scale, just watch the meter until it reaches 75dB or 85dB (depending on the recommended reference level of 70dB or 80dB in the receiver or preamplifier/processor's owner's manual). - 4) Begin by setting the levels of the main, center, and surround speakers one at a time.
+While pointing the meter toward the speaker active with the test tone, set each channel to the same reference level while the SPL meter remains in the listening position.
+Your goal is to establish an even output level of each speaker to that spot.